Effective Date: 08 March 2023

 Accessing to your information

-You have the right to request access to information that we hold about You.
-To request such information, You will need to make a Subject Access Request (SAR).
-All SARs are processed in accordance with our Subject Access Request Policy.
+You have the right to request access to information that we hold about you.
+To request such information, you will need to make a Subject Access Request (SAR).
+All SARs are processed in accordance with our Subject Access Request Policy – you can request a copy of our SAR Policy through our Contact Us form.

 Rectifying your information